-Only 12 nations and territories have qualified for “no quarantine” status for returning travellers: Ascension Island, Australia, Brunei, the Falkland Islands, the Faroe Islands, Gibraltar, Iceland, Israel, New Zealand, Portugal, Tristan da Cunha, St Helena, Singapore, South Georgia and the South Sandwich Islands.
+Only 11 nations and territories still qualify for “no quarantine” status for returning travellers: Ascension Island, Australia, Brunei, the Falkland Islands, the Faroe Islands, Gibraltar, Iceland, Israel, New Zealand, Tristan da Cunha, St Helena, Singapore, South Georgia and the South Sandwich Islands.

-The only traditional summer-sun destinations on the green list are Portugal, Gibraltar and Israel.
+The only traditional summer-sun destinations that remain on the green list are Gibraltar and Israel.

-Travellers from green list nations must pay for pre-departure and post-arrival tests before the journey back to the UK.
+Travellers from green-list nations must pay for a pre-departure and post-arrival test before the journey back to the UK.

-The existing red list, requiring hotel quarantine, has been expanded with the addition of Turkey, the Maldives and Nepal.
-It now totals 43 countries.
+The existing red list, requiring hotel quarantine, has been expanded, with the addition of Afghanistan, Bahrain, Costa Rica, Egypt, Sri Lanka, Sudan, and Trinidad & Tobago.
+It now totals 50 countries.

 The new traffic light system uses data from the Joint Biosecurity Centre that evaluates the risk that arrivals from abroad, including returning holidaymakers, may harm public health in the UK.